eilvelia/tdl/README.md

 }
 ```

 Only `apiId` and `apiHash` are required fields.
-Any other fields can just be not specified.
+Any other field can just be not specified.

 `tdlibParameters` option: See https://core.telegram.org/tdlib/docs/classtd_1_1td__api_1_1tdlib_parameters.html.